 - The interest isn’t tax deductible.
 While the interest payments you make on loans are often tax deductible, interest on most personal loans is not.
 The only ways you can deduct an unsecured loan’s interest payments are if you use it for business expenses, qualified higher education expenses, and taxable investments.

-Here are some reasons why homeowners might want to do a home improvement refinance and get cash out to pay for the project:
+Here are some reasons homeowners might want to do a home improvement refinance and get cash out to pay for the project:

 And here are some drawbacks:

 - Your home is collateral.
-Since a cash-out refinance loan is a secured loan, your home is used as collateral in the event that you can’t repay the balance.
-This means you could lose your home if you fail to make your payments.
+Since your home is used as collateral for a cash-out refinance, you could lose your home to foreclosure if you fail to make your payments.

 - Strict requirements.
 Though personal loans can be relatively easy to get, a cash-out refinance loan requires a lot from potential borrowers.
-Generally, you need a minimum credit score of 600 to 640, your debt-to-income ratio can’t exceed 50%, and you must have at least 20% equity in your home.

 - Longer repayment period.
 Though this can be seen as a benefit, it could also become an issue for some borrowers.
 That’s because restarting your mortgage’s repayment period means you’ll be making interest payments longer, effectively increasing your expenses over time.